zhanghangge/me/week1/readme.md

-TODO: Reflect on what you learned this week and what is still uncle From this week I've stared to code by starting w commanding to print "Hello World"
+TODO: Reflect on what you learned this week and what is still uncle From this week I've stared to code by starting w commanding to print "Hello World" And get to know a little bit about coding in python.